Layla Miller

 Layla Rose Miller, also known as Butterfly, is a fictional character appearing in American comic books published by Marvel Comics.
 She first appeared in House of M #4 (Sept.
 2005), and was created by Brian Michael Bendis and Olivier Coipel.
 Peter David later developed the character, placing Layla at the center of the ensemble of mutant private detectives in his title X-Factor.

+Layla Miller is a mutant with the ability to resurrect the dead, albeit without their souls.
+She is a key figure in the reversal of the House of M reality, as she helps return the memories of other characters.
+The character initially seemed to have an extensive knowledge of future events, claiming that she "knows stuff".
+This was revealed to be a product of time travel within her own timeline, where a future version of the character uploaded memories into her younger self.

+Publication history

+Layla Miller was introduced in House of M #4 (Sept.
+2005), and was created by Brian Michael Bendis and Olivier Coipel.
+She appeared for the remainder of the limited series, before being reintroduced into the mainstream Marvel Universe in X-Factor (Vol. 3) #1 (January 2006), becoming a main cast member of the book until the book ended with X-Factor #262 (November 2013).
+She received a one-shot, X-Factor Special: Layla Miller, in October 2008.
+The character would not appear for a few years until being reintroduced in X-Corp #3 (September 2021) during the Krakoan Age, then as a member of X-Corps in X-Men Unlimited Infinity Comics #21 (February 2022), additionally appearing in #92-95 ("Downtime") and the "External Threat" arc.

 Fictional character biography

 House of M

 Layla Miller is first seen as a young mutant girl who lives in Hell's Kitchen in New York City.
 When she wakes up one morning, she finds everything has changed and she is one of a small number of unaffected characters.
-Layla was instrumental in bringing down the "House of M" by using her ability to restore the memories of superheroes who rebelled and helped restore reality.
-Doctor Strange suggested that the Scarlet Witch had created Layla as a failsafe to help the heroes in case something went wrong.
+Layla is instrumental in bringing down the "House of M" by using her ability to restore the memories of superheroes who rebelled and helped restore reality.
+Doctor Strange suggested that Scarlet Witch, who created the House of M reality, created Layla as a failsafe to help the heroes in case something went wrong.

-Origin

-Contrary to Doctor Strange’s account of her origin, Layla’s life prior to the events of House of M has been depicted as that of a young mutant residing in an orphanage, where she was subjected to teasing and bullying by other children.
-However, it was later revealed that Layla had fabricated much of her purported experiences at the orphanage in order to secure her place within X-Factor Investigations.
-The extent of what truly occurred remains unknown.
-When questioned, Layla has asserted that she understands the nature of how she “knows things.”
-She further claims that divulging this knowledge would result in her being struck down and killed instantly. but since she has proven to be capable of manipulation, the veracity of her contention is in doubt.

 X-Factor Investigations

-After Layla joins X-Factor Investigations, she helps the other team members in various, indirect ways.
-When an operative of Singularity Investigations tries to murder Rictor, Layla electrocutes him.
-She then sends his body back to Singularity Investigations with a note that says "stay out of Mutant Town."
-After being taken back to an abusive orphanage, Jamie Madrox makes an arrangement that allows her to return at X-Factor where she would be safe.
-When Cyclops arrives to inform Siryn that her father, Banshee, has died, he pretends not to recognize Layla.

-Layla has taken steps to deal with Singularity Investigations, a rival investigations firm.
-When X-Factor have their final showdown with Singularity Investigations, she helps uncover the fact that Guido had been brainwashed by them at some point in his past while rescuing a client.
-Jamie organizes all X-Factor members to see Doc Samson for psychiatric evaluations; they play chess and she reveals she is willing to make sacrifices for the greater good and that even she is expendable.
+After Layla joins X-Factor Investigations, she takes steps to deal with Singularity Investigations, a rival investigations firm.
+When X-Factor have their final showdown with Singularity Investigations, she helps uncover the fact that Guido Carosella had been brainwashed by them at some point in his past while rescuing a client.
+Jamie Madrox organizes all X-Factor members to see Doc Samson for psychiatric evaluations; they play chess and she reveals she is willing to make sacrifices for the greater good and that even she is expendable.